 Based on its review of the information you provide, APHIS will:

-Public Disclosure of Requests for Correction of Information Disseminated by APHIS and Requests for Reconsideration of Decisions
+Requests for Correction of Information Received by APHIS – 2018

 Privacy Act Statement